APAture 2026

 If your application is accepted in:

-Film you will participate in a short film showcase headlined by our featured artist.
+Film you will participate in a short film showcase with a cohort of other accepted artists.

-Literary Arts you will participate in a one night reading headlined by our featured artist.
+Literary Arts you will participate in a one night reading with a cohort of other accepted artists.

 When will I find out whether or not I’ve been accepted?